Boat backing down boat ramp

 • Food and fuel in the vicinity.

-Don't become a victim of "Ramp Rage".
+Do not become a victim of "Ramp Rage".
 Here are a few useful tips to help prevent this situation happening to you.

-Don't monopolise the ramp
+Don't take over the ramp

 Don't push in